moroz0v/Food-Genie/README.md

 4. UI gives an option to compare visited places but it doesn't work.
 5. UI can use some Material Design love.
 6. No real proper error handling.
+7. Using "Up" button on the Action Bar to go back to search parameter input and redoind search will yield results for previous parameters.
+Using regular "bacK" button doesn't have that issue.

 ###Special thanks to
 1. Volley plugin